 Most of the workshops will be delivered at Islesburgh Community Centre - a beautifully restored former school that holds a special role in Shetland's musical life having hosted a number of musical groups and festivals over the years.

-On Wednesday, students will spend a day in Scalloway - Shetland's former capital and a town with historic connections to Shetland seafaring traditions, including being strongly involved in the 'Shetland Bus' operations during WW2.
-With a beautiful coastal waterfront packed with colour and culture, and an outstanding local museum, it will give us a day of town to soak up a different area of Shetland.
+On Wednesday, students will spend a day in Scalloway - Shetland's former capital and a town with historic connections to Shetland seafaring traditions, including playing a key role in the 'Shetland Bus' operations during WW2.
+With a beautiful coastal waterfront packed with colour and culture, and an outstanding local museum, it will give us a day out of the main town of Lerwick, to soak up a different area of Shetland.

-Sessions at Lerwick Boating Club give students the chance to play tunes together and meet local musicians.
-Sitting on the waterfront within the heat of Lerwick's oldest area, the Boating Club is just a few doors down from the location used as the home of Jimmy Perez in the TV drama 'Shetland'.
-Views of the harbour and across to the island of Bressay are stunning and you might catch a glimpse of orca if you're lucky.
-Sessions will cater for all abilities, with e slower session upstairs and a faster one downstairs.
+Across the week, informal sessions will take place at Lerwick Boating Club, giving students the chance to play tunes together and meet local musicians.
+Located on Lerwick's historic waterfront, Lerwick Boating Club is just a few doors down from the home of fictional character Jimmy Perez in the TV drama 'Shetland'.
+Views of the harbour and across to the island of Bressay are stunning and you might catch a glimpse of orca if you're lucky - as we did at Shetland Fiddle Week 2024..
+Sessions will cater for all abilities, with a slower session upstairs and a faster one downstairs.

-Fiddle Workshops are divided to suit three levels of playing ability - Intermediate, Upper Intermediate and Advanced.
+Our Fiddle Workshops are divided to suit three levels of playing ability - Intermediate, Upper Intermediate and Advanced.
 Don't worry if you're not sure which class would suit you best, you're welcome to move between them if you need to.
-Our fiddle tutors for 2025 will be: Lois Nicol, Kirsten Hendry and Alison Anderson, with Jenna Reid leading the Ensemble group.
-We also offer a mixed instrument class, which will be led by guitarist and fiddler Robbie Leask.
+Our fiddle tutors for 2025 are Lois Nicol, Kirsten Hendry and Alison Anderson, with Jenna Reid leading the Ensemble group.
+We also offer a mixed instrument class, which led by guitarist and fiddler Robbie Leask.

 Keep an eye here for updates on the programme as we finalise more detail, and please do email us at hello@shetlandfiddleweek.com if you have any questions.
 We're really looking forward to spending the week with everyone and sharing Shetland's music traditions with you.